kyuridenamida/atcoder-tools/README.md

 ToolsForAtCoder
 ====

+* ToolsForAtCoder changes the name to atcoder-tools on 12/03/2016 *

 Convenient modules for [AtCoder](http://atcoder.jp/) users, written in Python 3.4!
 This tool can analyze the input format with high accuracy (90% Accuracy for ARC or ABC).